 Thoroughly vet providers' websites.
 This may take a good amount of time but it will be worth it.
 Does the provider have a professional looking website with well written content?
 Case Studies?
 Client Success Stories?
-5 star Reviews or Testimonials (better through TrustPilot or Feefo)?
+5-Star Reviews or Testimonials?
 Useful Blogs and Vlogs?
 Professionally filmed Explainer Videos?
 Thoughtful Podcasts?
 An up to date Social Media presence?
 (LinkedIn, Twitter and YouTube suffice for that).
 Product and/ or Service Features and Benefits?
 Costs clearly stated?